Updated November 2022

-Warning from WA ScamNet about a fake website selling cheap second-hand caravans - ivan-caravan.com.au - the ABN of a legitimate WA business was stolen to set up the website.
+Warning from WA ScamNet about a fake website selling cheap second-hand caravans - www.brunelcaravans.com.
 Until WA ScamNet can get it taken down, beware!

 Other reported fake caravan websites include: